Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Difference Between Dominant and Dominating Personality

-A dominant personality leads with confidence and respect, encouraging collaboration and valuing others’ input.
-In contrast, dominating behaviour reflects a controlling personality, where one imposes decisions and dismisses others’ opinions.
+A dominant person leads with confidence and respect, encouraging collaboration and valuing others' input.
+Dominating behaviour reflects a controlling personality — imposing decisions and dismissing others' opinions.
+Dominance can motivate; dominating often causes resentment.
+Simplest test: a dominant person leaves room for disagreement and changes their mind when persuaded; a dominating person rarely does.

 Distinguishing Between Assertiveness and Dominance